Szechuan Roast Gammon With Pear And Port Chutney

 Bake the joint for about 25-30 minutes or until golden and caramelised.

-To prepare the chutney, in a medium saucepan melt the butter and add the onions.
+Meanwhile, to prepare the chutney, in a medium saucepan melt the butter and add the onions.
 Fry for 10-15 minutes until soft and golden brown.

 Add the bay leaf, sugar, vinegar, wine and pears.
 Bring to the boil, cover and simmer rapidly for 10 minutes.